utopia2046/Doc/md/Unity in Action Learning Notes.md

 - Drag to move; right click drag or Alt drag to rotate; wheel or Alt right drag to zoom
 - Use the Flythrough mode to fly around the Scene view in first-person, hold right key, WASD to move left/right/forward/backward, and the Q and E keys to move up and down
 - Shift click center of Gizmo to reset it to default perspective view.
+F to reset view on selected object.

+Game Object Hierachy:

+- You can create empty object as parent, and drag objects to link parent and chidren in the Hierachy window.
+- You can change all the children as a whole by setting Transform(Position/Rotation/Scale) on the parent object.

 <!--
 TODO: unfinished below here